openaps/docs/docs/docs/walkthrough/phase-0/openaps.md

-# Setting Up OpenAPS and Dependencies
+# Setting Up openaps and Dependencies

-This section provides information on installing the base OpenAPS toolkit and its dependencies.
+This section provides information on installing the base openaps toolkit and its dependencies.

-## Easy install of OpenAPS and dependencies
+## Easy install of openaps and dependencies

 ### Using the package manager